 The Women, Infants and Children Program

-- Special checks to buy healthy foods from WIC-authorized vendors – milk, eggs, bread, cereal, peanut butter, fruits and vegetables, and much more
+- Checks to buy healthy foods from WIC-approved stores.
+Foods may include: milk, eggs, bread, cereal, fruits and vegetables, and much more

-- Information about nutrition and health to help you and your family eat well and be healthy
+- Nutrition education and counseling focused on helping you and your family eat well and be healthy

-- Help in finding health care and other community services
+- Help in finding healthcare and other community services and resources

-The Women, Infants, and Children (WIC) Supplemental Nutrition Program is a
+The Women, Infants, and Children (WIC) Supplemental Nutrition Program serves: